 Using Your Compost

 The third (or maybe this one is actually first) most important part of the DIY composting toilet system is actually using the compost!
-As my husband likes to declare with a grin, “Poop completes the loop!”

-And indeed, if you are concerned with restoring the vitality of your gardens over the long-term, utilizing every bit of nutrient richness that your land produces means considering yourself to be a key part of the nutrient cycle.
+If you are concerned with restoring the vitality of your gardens over the long-term, utilizing every bit of nutrient richness that your land produces means considering yourself to be a key part of the nutrient cycle.

 There’s a lot more nuance to this process, but I leave that to you and your future research.
 Soon enough, you’ll have found that composting your waste will fall into a “new normal” pattern of your life, and you’ll forget that you ever depended on a mindless flush.